Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Run-Management.md

 Each incident is listed together with the type, status, priority, name, owner, detector, detection date and a link to the actual incident details.
 You can customize the fields that are displayed using the "Show/Hide Columns" option.
 In addition, you can perform the following operations:

-**Refresh** -- updates the list of incidents from the server, useful if other people are adding incidents to this release at the same time.
+**Refresh** -- updates the list of incidents, useful if other people are still adding incidents to this test run.

 You can also **filter** the results by choosing items from the filter options displayed in the sub-header row of each field and clicking the "***Filter***" button.
 In addition, you can quickly sort the list by clicking on one of the directional arrow icons displayed in the header row of the appropriate field.